 Here’s the guide for you on how to become a non habitual resident in Portugal:

-Step 1: Get your residency proof
+Step 1: Get your Proof of Residency

 Citizens of the EU/EEA/Switzerland can register in Portugal without needing a visa.
 They can apply for the EU residency certificate at their local city hall.
 Non-EU citizens, however, must first obtain a residence permit to settle in Portugal.
 There are several ways to acquire this permit, with the two most common being through the Golden Visa Program or the D7 Passive Income visa, as well as the D8 Digital Nomad visa.